CARES Act Grant to Students

 Northern Essex Community College has received funding through the Coronavirus Aid, Relief, and Economic Security (CARES) Act to assist students with covering expenses related to the disruption of campus operations due to the coronavirus.
 Students who need help covering expenses related to the disruption of campus operations due the coronavirus may benefit from funding available through the CARES Act Grant, a $2 trillion fund that was created in the wake of the pandemic.

 The college has received $1,635,822 in funding that will go directly to students.
-NECC has identified 3,046 students who may be eligible to receive funding based on guidance from the U.S. Department of Education.
+NECC identified 3,046 students from the Spring semester who may be eligible to receive funding based on guidance from the U.S. Department of Education.
 Eligible students who were enrolled during the spring semester and pre-registered for the summer and/or fall terms were automatically awarded grants in the range of $300 – $1,200 based on their spring enrollment.